Rocky5/ENVIOS/BUILDING.md

 └── tools
 ```

-**build.JELOS-DEVICE.ARCHITECTURE**
+**build.ENVIOS-DEVICE.ARCHITECTURE**

 Build roots for each device and that devices architecture(s).
-For ARM devices JELOS builds and uses a 32bit root for several of the cores used in the 64bit distribution.
+For ARM devices ENVIOS builds and uses a 32bit root for several of the cores used in the 64bit distribution.

 **config**